enniovilla/project-4-ci/README.md

 - Sometimes the confirmation alert that you logged in or out successfully pops up next time you change the page.
 - The style of inputs on sign in and sign up pages.

+### Fixed Bugs

+- A few days after submitting the project, I realized that the sign in and sign up pages weren't working, and neither was the admin page, so I asked for permission to fix them and managed to correct this error.

 [Back to top](<#content>)